FAQs

 Almost all Australian banks and deposit holders use Open Banking.

-How do I set up my BillWill using Open Banking
+How do I set up my BillWill Planner using Open Banking

 Set up time varies between 5 and 25 minutes.
-This depends on how many bank accounts you connect and how many bills you want to include.
+This depends on how many bank accounts you want to connect, how much transaction data are available from each bank account and how many bills you want to include.
 You can save your progress at any point and come back later.

 Sometimes Open Banking data shared by your bank is incomplete or incorrect.
 This makes it harder for BillWill to identify all the bills you pay.
-But don’t worry, you can add bills manually through the “Review my BillWill” section in the dashboard.
+But don’t worry, you can add bills manually during the sign up process and using the ‘Review my BillWill’ section in the dashboard.

-If your bank isn’t immediately listed, you can search for banks using the search function on the bank selection screen.
-If you still cannot find your bank, you can add your billing and subscription accounts using BillWill’s manual upload process in the BillWill dashboard.
+If your bank isn’t immediately available, you can search for banks using the ‘More banks’ button.
+If you still cannot find your bank, you can add your billing and subscription accounts using BillWill’s manual upload.
 You can also contact your bank and ask if they are listed under the Consumer Data Right.

 Some bank’s do not yet provide for joint accounts to be listed under the Consumer Data Right.
 You can contact your bank and ask if they list joint accounts under the Consumer Data Right.
 If you still cannot find your joint account, you can add your billing and subscription accounts using BillWill’s manual upload.